Mechanics of gelation

 Mechanics of gelation describes processes relevant to sol-gel process.

 In a static sense, the fundamental difference between a liquid and a solid is that the solid has elastic resistance against a shearing stress while a liquid does not.
 Thus, a simple liquid will not typically support a transverse acoustic phonon, or shear wave.
 Gels have been described by Born as liquids in which an elastic resistance against shearing survives, yielding both viscous and elastic properties.
 It has been shown theoretically that in a certain low-frequency range, polymeric gels should propagate shear waves with relatively low damping.
 The distinction between a sol (solution) and a gel therefore appears to be understood in a manner analogous to the practical distinction between the elastic and plastic deformation ranges of a metal.
 The distinction lies in the ability to respond to an applied shear force via macroscopic viscous flow.

 In a dynamic sense, the response of a gel to an alternating force (oscillation or vibration) will depend upon the period or frequency of vibration.
-As indicated here, even most simple liquids will exhibit some elastic response at shear rates or frequencies exceeding 5 x 106 cycles per second.
+As indicated here, even most simple liquids will exhibit some elastic response at shear rates or frequencies exceeding 5 million cycles per second.
 Experiments on such short time scales probe the fundamental motions of the primary particles (or particle clusters) which constitute the lattice structure or aggregate.
 The increasing resistance of certain liquids to flow at high stirring speeds is one manifestation of this phenomenon.
 The ability of a condensed body to respond to a mechanical force by viscous flow is thus strongly dependent on the time scale over which the load is applied, and thus the frequency and amplitude of the stress wave in oscillatory experiments.